My story

 I left Japan to backpack around the world to reconnect with myself.

-Along the way, I went on a 10 day silent retreat (Vippassana), worked with a brilliant life coach (Bill Ao), and interned with a permaculture farmer named Patrick.
+Along the way, I went on a 10 day silent retreat (Vippassana), worked with a brilliant life coach (Bill Ao), and helped out a permaculture farmer named Patrick living in a seacave off the cost of Morocco.

 Redefining success